St. Petersburg

 Electric School Bus Goal

-St. Petersburg does not have an electric school bus goal.
+Neither the City of St. Petersburg nor the local school district have set an electric school bus goal.

-St. Petersburg does not have a sustainable freight transportation plan in place nor does it have any policies that address freight efficiency.
+The City of St. Petersburg does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Duke Energy Florida, an investor-owned utility (IOU), is the primary electric utility for the City of St. Petersburg.
 The primary natural gas supplier for St. Petersburg is TECO Peoples Gas, an IOU.
 The State of Florida requires its utilities which post sales of 2,000 GWh or more to implement cost-effective energy efficiency programs and to conduct energy efficiency potential studies.
 Natural gas programs are required by orders and legislation.
 To learn more about the state requirements for electric and gas efficiency, please visit the Florida page of the State Database.